GuillaumeGermain/CNN/README.md

 **The objective of this project is different.**
 The idea is to use learning transfer to accelerate the learning of an hand-made model.

+## Typical NN Model building

 So you build a model, train it, and the model accuracy reaches a plateau.
-You train over many epochs, again and again, the training accuracy dance around 80% and the validation accuracy around 70%.
-The model structure is clealy not good enough and you want to make the model deeper.
-If you make it right, it will stabilize at a higher level than the current model.
+You train over many epochs, again and again, the training accuracy dance around 90% and the validation accuracy around 80%.
+The model structure is clearly not good enough and you want to make the model deeper.
+If you make it right, it will stabilize at a higher level than the current model, right.

-So you add a few layers, add a dropout or two just in case, start the training again, and the accuracy starts from 55% and increases progressively, sometime during a few epochs.
+So you add a few layers, add a dropout or two just in case, start the training again, and the accuracy starts from 55% and increases progressively, sometimes during a few epochs.

 All this takes time.
 You can go much faster by transferring parameters of the first common layers to boost the new model with the training of the previous model.
 It works if you can copy these parameters layer by layer.
 As a result, the new model gets from the start a good accuracy and reaches a new plateau much faster (hopefully higher...), as it does not have to re-learn the basic convolution filters from scratch.

 This saves many training epochs, and translates into time and money.
-This is particularly relevant when the compute capacity gets insufficient compared to your needs, and this will happen sooner that you think.
+This is particularly relevant when the compute capacity gets insufficient compared to your needs, and this will happen sooner than you think.

 ## Example
-To illustrate this approach, let's take a usual case: a dog and cat classifier over 10000 pictures (5000 dogs, 5000 cats).
+To illustrate this approach, let's take an usual case: a dog and cat classifier.
+You start with 10000 pictures (5000 dogs, 5000 cats).
 8000 are used for training (+ data augmentation) and 2000 for testing.
 Pictures from the [CIFAR10 datasets](https://www.cs.toronto.edu/~kriz/cifar.html)